How to Deploy¶

 Once running, the Management Console will create the following resources:

-Adds 1 Service and Task (Scanning Agents) to existing region cluster
+Adds 1-2 Services and Tasks (Scanning Agents) to existing region cluster

 (This is used to run the scanning agents that process the objects)

-Adds 1 ECS Cluster, Service and Task in each additional region you scan buckets
+Adds 1 ECS Cluster and 1-2 Services and Tasks in each additional region you scan buckets

 (This is used to run the scanning agents in new regions)